Justin Bieber: 2012–2014: Believe, Journals, and other appearances

 In late 2011, Bieber began recording his third studio album, titled Believe.
 The following week, Bieber appeared on The Ellen DeGeneres Show to announce that the first single would be called "Boyfriend", and was released on March 26, 2012.
 The song debuted at number two on the US Billboard Hot 100, selling a total of 521,000 digital units, the second-highest-ever debut digital sales week.
 Bill Werde of Billboard noted that it failed to debut at number one because the digital download of the track was available only through the iTunes Store, "restricting the buying option for those [who] do not frequent the Apple retail store".
 "Boyfriend" became Bieber's first single ever to reach the top position on the Canadian Hot 100 by debuting at number one and staying on for one week.
-Bieber was featured on American hip hop group Far East Movement's song "Live My Life", from their fourth studio album Dirty Bass, in February 2012.
+Bieber was featured on American hip-hop group Far East Movement's song "Live My Life", from their fourth studio album, Dirty Bass, in February 2012.
 The song emerged online five days before its scheduled release date and peaked within the top 30 of the Billboard Hot 100.
-The first promotional single from the album, "Die in Your Arms", was released on May 29, 2012, and the second promotional single, "All Around the World" featuring American rapper Ludacris, followed the next week.
-The second single from Believe, "As Long as You Love Me" featuring rapper Big Sean, was released on June 11, 2012.
+The first promotional single from the album, "Die in Your Arms", was released on May 29, 2012, and the second promotional single, "All Around the World" (featuring American rapper Ludacris), followed the next week.
+The second single from Believe, "As Long as You Love Me" (featuring Big Sean), was released on June 11, 2012.
 It peaked at number six on the Billboard Hot 100.

 His third studio album, Believe, was released on June 19, 2012, by Island Records.
 The album marked a musical departure from the teen pop sound of his previous releases, and incorporated elements of dance-pop and R&B genres.
 Intent on developing a more "mature" sound, Bieber collaborated with a wide range of urban producers for the release as well as some long-time collaborators, including Darkchild, Hit-Boy, Diplo, and Max Martin.
 Entertainment Weekly praised Bieber's musical shift, calling the album both a "reinvention and a reintroduction".
 Rolling Stone noted the deeper voice and more "intense" beats found on the album, although it lampooned one of his euphemisms for newfound sexual maturity ("If you spread your wings, you can fly away with me").
 Believe debuted at number one on the Billboard 200, becoming his fourth number-one album.
 The album sold 57,000 copies in its first week in Canada, debuting atop the Canadian Albums Chart.
-In September 2012, Bieber was featured on "Beautiful", a song from Carly Rae Jepsen's second studio album, Kiss (2012).
-In October 2012, the third single from Believe, "Beauty and a Beat" featuring rapper Nicki Minaj, was released.
+In September 2012, Bieber was featured on "Beautiful", a song from Carly Rae Jepsen's second studio album, Kiss.
+In October 2012, the third single from Believe, "Beauty and a Beat" (featuring Nicki Minaj), was released.
 The music video held the record for the most video views in 24 hours when it was released, with 10.6 million views.